afnleaf/pkautocalc/README.md

 - how long does it take to calculate?
 - how is it best to serve this calculator idea?
 (FFAAS, running on user pc? vs server vs wasm?, idk)
 - geographic distribution (where are people connecting from, how bad is ping?)

+### Production Server Stack
+- nginx proxy manager
+- portainer
+- kuma uptime or w/e its called
+- watchtower? uploading build to public image?
+- automatic docker compose build and stop and up when github main repo is updated